ShelfofSheElfs/Anarchist-FPV/README.md

 # Anarchist-FPV
 A guide to cheap, off-the-shelf FPV for revolutionary drone pilots.

+# Wiki
+Head over to the Wiki section to find guides and specific information pages.

 ## Directories
 **glossaries** - A bunch of glossaries of acronyms and terms
 **parts-lists** - Parts lists for various types of FPV drones